 Editor’s Note: On May 10, we announced the availability of Intent History in the Alexa developer console, in addition to the Intent Request History API in the Alexa Skill Management API and Alexa Skills Kit Command-Line Interface.

-We are excited to announce the addition of the Intent Request History API to the Alexa Skill Management API (SMAPI) and the Alexa Skills Kit Command-Line Interface (ASK CLI).
-The Intent Request History API enables you to improve the customer experience by understanding how customers are engaging with your Alexa skill.
-This API offers an aggregated and anonymized view of intent requests from the last 30 days for skills that meet a minimum threshold of customer engagement.
+We are happy to announce the availability of Intent History in the Alexa developer console in addition to the previously announced Intent Request History API in Alexa Skill Management API (SMAPI) and Alexa Skills Kit Command-Line Interface (ASK CLI).
+Intent History helps you to improve customer experience by understanding how your customers are engaging with your Alexa skill.
+Intent History offers an aggregated and anonymized view of intent requests from the last 30 days for Alexa skills that have 10 or more daily active customers.

 Build Engaging Skills, Earn Money with Alexa Developer Rewards